rain-1/chapterx/docs/config.md

 Note: May drift out of date over time.
 This was produced on 2025 Dec 5.
 Regenerate with a prompt like:

-> please could you prepare a short and precise markdown document explaining the exact config yaml fields and what they do (to be pasted into discord)?
+> please could you prepare a short and precise markdown document explaining the exact config yaml fields and what they do